-- Previous works seem to pay little attention to QPN after they achieve good performance on REE tasks.
+Previous works seem to pay little attention to QPN after they achieve good performance on REE tasks.
 Researchers tend to use an empirical formula to calculate the precipitation rate based on the prediction of radar echo from models.
-Shi et al. (2015) employed the Z-R relationship (Z = 10 log a + 10b log R) to calculate the rainfall, where Z represents the radar echo in the dBZ, R represents the rainfall rate in mm/h, and a and b are two constants that are calculated based on the statistical data of specific regions.
+Shi et al. (2015) employed the Z-R relationship (Z = $10\log a + 10\log R$) to calculate the rainfall, where Z represents the radar echo (dBZ), R represents the rainfall rate $(mm h^{-1})$, and a and b are two constants that are calculated based on the statistical data of specific regions.
 We believe that this empirical formulation cannot describe the nonlinear relationship between the radar echo intensity and the rainfall rate.
 Therefore, random forest machine learning regression techniques are used to describe this relationship.
-The weather radar data and precipitation data one hour before the prediction time are used for training.
-The - method we take is as follows.
+The weather radar data and precipitation data 1 h before the prediction time are used for training.
+The method we take is as follows.
 First, an automatic station is identified.
 Then, the radar and satellite data for these grid points as well as the corresponding rainfall rate from site points are applied to train the random forest model.
 Finally, the learned nonlinear relationship is used to predict the rainfall rate an hour later.